ucsb-cs8/m19-elsherif/_info/syllabus.md

 </div>

-## Late Labs
+## Labs

-The policy is simple, and is based on the idea that the primary purpose of the deadlines is to allow the TA manage his/her workload.
-The number of labs in this course requires that he/she not have to do "context switching" between grading different labs.
-All labs must be graded in one sitting, or he/she just won't be able to keep up with the workload.

-So:
+* It is expected that you attend the lab section you signed up for.
+This way it is easier to load balance the labs and make sure that the TAs are helping everyone in their sections.
+* Labs will be due evey Sunday at midnight.

+Lateness:

 -   If you want your work to be graded without penalty, turn it in on time.
 -   If you turn in your lab late, you RISK GETTING A ZERO.
--   We will grade late labs ONLY if it creates no extra inconvenience for the graders, and we WILL impose a penalty between 10-20% (see the individual grading rubrics for the labs.)
--   There is NO GUARANTEE that late labs will be graded at all.
-The TA will simply start work at some point after the deadline, and grade until he/she is finished.
-At that time, he/she will "close the books" on that particular lab, and any work not submitted at that time will NOT be considered.
+You loose 10% every 12 hours after the lab is due.

 ## Accommodations for disabilities